yduwcui/ai-gateway/CONTRIBUTING.md

   as commit message by default.
 Maintainers may request contributors to edit the pull request title and description to ensure that it remains descriptive as a commit message.
 Alternatively, maintainers may change the commit message directly at the time of merge.
+- If you have any questions during the review, please feel free to ask the maintainers listed in [MAINTAINERS.md](./MAINTAINERS.md).